-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings, furnishings and copious household items.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are limited fixed crawl boards to the roof void areas.
+There are no fixed crawl boards to the roof void areas.
+Roof space inspection was limited to head and shoulders.